bazirehmohammad/bazirehmohammad/README.md

 ## Hi there 👋
+I'm Mohammad Bazireh, from tehran.
+I see myself as a Junior Data Scientist and M/L Engineer.
+I was a student at Tehran University, studying Metallurgy.
+But for reasons I couldn't end my education.
+I went other paths and yet on 2022 I started studying programming and statistics, which led to learning various contexts in math, statistics, M/L ,D/L, python programming and other things that will be shown to you if you continue with my Github Profile.
+I'm currently learning deeper and more complex in the areas mentioned before, and starting to learn some network and security material.
+I'm currently working on SVM and Noise-Robustness as a research.
+I'm looking for a Junior DataSciense position and willing to work with teams voluntarily to enhance my resume.
 <!--
 **bazirehmohammad/bazirehmohammad** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.